fanfei2014/Unsupervised-Learning/README.md

      average-link (the average distance for between each pair points of two clusters ward-method (the sum of the square distance of each point to the centroid of two clusters minus the sum of the square distance of each point to the self-centroid of each cluster) https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html
+     Examples - clustering secreted protein families and to create clusters for different types of fungus diagram of human gastrotestinal microbiome
+     Advantages - hierarchical presentation is informative and provides an ability to visulize the relationship especially potent when there is a real hierarchical relationship in the dataset (e.g. evolutionary biology) Disadvantages - snesitive to noise and outliers computationally intensive

 ## Density Based Clustering
 ## Gaussian Mixture Models and Cluster Validation